 A related blog by Joe: Dvorak as an Antidote to “Checkbox Diversity”

 Our past projects:

-At a moment when America’s performing arts institutions are challenged not merely to continue to function, but to function in new ways, PCE undertakes a series of audio/video webcasts linked to zoom chats – “PostClassical: More than Music” — exploring the role of music in society.
+At a moment when America’s performing arts institutions are challenged not merely to continue to function, but to function in new ways, PCE undertakes a series of films linked to zoom chats – “PostClassical: More than Music” — exploring the role of music in society.

 This initiative comes easily to us, as our programming typically focuses on music as an instrument for mutual understanding and human betterment.

 Our two most recent projects, before the virus changed everything, were An Armenian Odyssey, at the Washington National Cathedral, and Furtwangler in Wartime, via WWFM.
 The former explored the power of music to forge inspirational cultural synergies.
 The latter explored the power of music to “bear witness” during World War II.

 We began our new “More than Music” films with Deep River: The Art of the Spiritual, in which we were joined by PCE Resident Artist Kevin Deas.